Los Angeles Assault With A Deadly Weapon Lawyer

 - Were you physically able to commit this type of violent crime assault?

 - Did police violate your constitutional rights or make other errors?

 Taking all these elements into consideration, we can aggressively build a solid legal defense on your behalf while always seeking a case dismissal or securing a "not guilty" verdict at trial.
 We can also use these legal defenses to obtain leverage in pursuit of a favorable plea agreement.
 See related: Assault with a Firearm.

 Keeping you Informed of All legal Options

 Under certain circumstances, it may not be in your best interest to proceed to trial.
-It's possible that a plea to simple assult or other lesser criminal charge could be your best option.
+It's possible that a plea to simple assult or other lesser criminal charge, such as brandishing a weapon, could be your best option.
 In these cases, you may be able to significantly reduce the potential legal consequences, including avoiding a felony conviction on your record.

 In a case where the prosecutor decides makes a plea offer, our criminal lawyers will make sure you fully understand all the specific legal details and how it may impact your future.
 You have much at stake.
 We provide personal attention and will take all the necessary time to explain all of your most favorable legal options.